-Michael D. Woods, PhD-Professor and Head
+Mike Woods, PhD-Professor and Head

-The Department of Agricultural Economics at Oklahoma State University offers programs of study leading to the BS, MS, MAg and PhD degrees in agricultural economics and the BS degree in agribusiness.
+The Department of Agricultural Economics at Oklahoma State University offers programs of study leading to the BS, MS, MAg and PhD degrees in Agricultural Economics and the BS degree in Agribusiness.
 Agricultural economics and agribusiness curricula study the economic relationships among individuals, firms and service agencies in agriculture and between the agricultural sector and other sectors of the economy.
-The department's courses emphasize the economic issues and concepts associated with producing, processing, marketing, and consuming agricultural goods and services and those used in the industry.
+The department's courses emphasize the economic issues and concepts associated with producing, processing marketing, and consuming agricultural goods and services and those used in the

-Undergraduate programs in agricultural economics and agribusiness combine instruction in technical agricultural sciences with education in the application of economic and business management principles and tools.
+Undergraduate programs in Agricultural Economics and Agribusiness combine instruction in technical agricultural sciences with education in the application of economic and business management principles and tools.
 The agricultural economist or agribusiness person draws upon the physical and social sciences to outline, understand, and solve economic problems created by agriculture's dynamic operating environment.
 Curricula in the Department of Agricultural Economics emphasize the decision-making and problem-solving skills used in the management of agricultural production and marketing firms.

 Study in agricultural economics or agribusiness prepares students to excel in many challenging careers.
 Many graduates work to improve food production and processing throughout the world.
 Other graduates work with government policies that affect the food and fiber sector.
 Others assist rural communities to adjust and thrive in the rapidly changing world.
 Graduates also help protect and maintain natural resources and the environment for the greatest benefit of society.
-Many graduates choose career paths that lead them far from the farm.
+Many graduates choose career paths that lead them far from the farm; and others choose to return to family businesses

 Agricultural Economics.
-The agricultural economics BS degree trains students to analyze problems and make decisions using a solid framework of economic and business principles.
+The Agricultural Economics BS degree trains students to analyze problems and make decisions using a solid framework of economic and business principles.
 Study plans may be tailored to a wide variety of career interests.
-In addition to a base agricultural economics BS degree plan, the agricultural economics student can choose from two degree options: international agricultural economics degree plan offers specializations in quantitative studies, environmental and natural resources, and community and regional analysis.
-Each of the study plans in agricultural economics equips students for a variety of employment agencies.
+The base Agricultural Economics degree plan offers specializations in Quantitative Studies, Environmental and Natural Resources, and Community and Regional Analysis.
+The Agricultural Economics BS degree student can also choose a double major with Accounting.
+Each of the study plans in Agricultural Economics equips students for a variety of employment opportunities at competitive salaries in private industry and government

 Agribusiness.
-Like the agricultural economics degree the agribusiness BS degree trains students to analyze problems and make decisions using a solid framework of economic and business principles.
+Like the Agricultural Economics degree, the Agribusiness BS degree trains students to analyze problems and make decisions using a solid framework of economic and business principles.
 In addition, the agribusiness degree targets the skills needed for careers in agribusiness firms, including all areas of food and fiber production, processing, and marketing.
-In addition to the base agribusiness degree plan, students may choose from seven degree options: farm and ranch management, agribusiness management, agribusiness marketing, agribusiness finance, plant and soil science, pre-law, or preveterinary business management.
+Students may choose from eight degree options: Farm and Ranch Management, Agribusiness Management, Agribusiness Marketing, Agribusiness Finance, Crop and Soil Science, International, Pre-Law, or Pre-Veterinary Business Management.
 Agribusiness students also may develop a minor area of study or a double major by selecting various course electives.
-Employment opportunities for agribusiness graduates are widely diverse, including jobs with farms, agricultural advisers, processing firms, banks and other financial services firms, utilities and educational institutions.
+Employment opportunities for agribusiness graduates are widely diverse, including jobs with farms, agricultural advisers, processing firms, wholesalers and retailers of food and fiber products, farm input supply firms, banks and other financial services firms, utilities and educational institutions